alekshaecky/SuckItUpCollabFork/README.md

 1. When done, open Git Bash (from the Desktop shortcut that was created).
 This is a console window to use with Git.
 1. In the console, type `which git` followed by Enter.
 This should return a directory.
-1. In the console, type `which git-lfs` followed by Enter.
-This should return a directory.

 That's it for now.